 VII.
-EXTENSION TO K > 2 descriptions

-We end this paper by presenting a straight-forward extension of the proposed design to K descriptions, though without any claim of optimality.
+EXTENSION TO K > 2 DESCRIPTIONS In this section we present a straight-forward extension of the proposed design to K descriptions.
 The basic idea is to change the oversampling ratio from two to K and then decide which output samples should make up a description.
 When dealing with K descriptions, $2^{K} - 1$ distinct subsets of descriptions can be created.
 Thus, the design of the decoders is generally more complex for greater K. For example, if two out three descriptions are received, aliasing is unavoidable (as was the case for K = 2 descriptions).
 Moreover, due to the fractional (non-uniform) downsampling process, the simple brick-wall lowpass filter operation is not necessarily the optimal reconstruction rule.
 In fact, the optimal reconstruction rule depends not only upon the number of received descriptions but (generally) also upon which descriptions are received.
 However, in this section we will restrict attention to cases leading to uniform sampling.
 Thus, the design of the decoders is simplified.
+We use the previously presented Delta-Sigma quantization scheme (of Figs. 10 and 11) but oversample now by K instead of two.
+More specifically, let us assume that K = 4 and that every fourth sample make up a description.
+We note that the extension to an arbitrary number of descriptions is straight forward.
+We consider only the cases that leads to uniform (non-fractional) downsampling, i.e. reception of any single description, every other description (i.e. two out of four), or all four descriptions.
+It can easily be seen that if we receive all four descriptions, the central distortion $d_c$ is given by the noise that falls within the in-band spectrum.
+In other words, $$d_c = \frac{1}{2\pi} \int{-\pi/4}^{\pi/4} S\epsilon(\omega) d\omega \tag{46}$$ $^{13}\mathrm{For}$ the case of K>2 descriptions, we do not claim optimality.

-&lt;sup>11Notice that even fractional oversampling ratios can be used in which case we might also have aliasing of the source spectrum.
+&lt;sup>14Note that even fractional oversampling ratios can be used.